-The bill H. 3068 amends the South Carolina Code of Laws concerning controlled substances and the forfeiture of property linked to drug-related offenses.
+The bill H. 3068 proposes significant amendments to the South Carolina Code of Laws concerning controlled substances and the forfeiture of property linked to drug-related offenses.
 Key provisions include the expedited return of seized property and money if forfeiture proceedings are not initiated within thirty days, ensuring that lawful owners do not have to prove ownership for the return of their property.
-The bill also allows forfeiture proceedings for property valued at $7,500 or less to be conducted in magistrates' court.
-Additionally, it specifies that after retaining the first $1,000 from forfeited assets, law enforcement agencies must forward the remaining funds to the prosecuting agency, thereby streamlining the forfeiture process and enhancing protections for property owners.
+Additionally, it allows forfeiture proceedings for property valued at $7,500 or less to be conducted in magistrates court.
+The bill also modifies the allocation of assets from drug forfeitures, requiring that after the first $1,000 is retained by law enforcement, the remaining funds be forwarded to the prosecuting agency.

 02/04/2025: 44-53-520, 44-53-530, 44-53-586